Lena Wilderäng, a Swedish firefighter and volunteer

 SAVING LIVES AND HELPING PEOPLE IS PART OF MY EXPERIENCE AS A FIREFIGHTER

-- You've been here multiple times.
-Can you tell how it all started?
+- You've been here multiple times, can you tell how it all started?

-- It all started really a long time ago because I've been active as a volunteer in several other crises by never as active as in Ukraine.
-In the morning of the 24th, February 2022, I was reached by the news that there was a full-scale occupation of crane.
-And I think a lot of people remember this very moment just like myself, we never wanted to believe it, and the question was how is it even possible in 2022?
-So I woke up in the in the morning as usual, to go to work, I was a chief of an IT Department in an organization of about 4 000 people, and my husband told me: “Yes, this has started”.
+- It all started really a long time ago because I've been active as a volunteer in several other organizations in Sweden and Norway, during other crises, however never as active as in Ukraine.
+But my commitment to Ukraine started in the morning of the 24th, February 2022.
+I was reached by the news of that there was a full-scale occupation of Ukraine.
+I think a lot of people remember that very moment, just like myself.
+We didn't want to believe it, the question was like “Is this true?
+Is it fake news?
+Disinformation?
+This cannot be, not in 2022”.
+I woke up in the in the morning as usual, to go to work - I was head of IT department in an organization of about 4 000 people.
+But that morning, my husband told me: “It has started”.

 - So that was personal for you.